audreymcgrath/Case-Study/README.md

 ## Overview and Origin

 * What is the name of the company?
+Betterment
 * When was the company incorporated?
+Betterment was founded in 2008 in New York City.
 * Who are the founders of the company?
+Betterment was founded by ==Jon Stein==, an Columbia Business School MBA graduate and ==Eli Broverman==, a graduate of the NYU School of Law.
 * How did the idea for the company (or project) come about?
+Jon Stein noticed a gap in the finace sector for high quality financial services for the average American.
+He designed Betterment to offer a more level playing field for investors from more diverse backgrounds.
+His app is meant to improve processes in ways that offer more robust financial services and wealth-building outcomes.
 * How is the company funded?
 How much funding have they received?
+Betterment is funded by a total of 26 investors.
+They have gone through 10 funding rounds.
+Their current total funding is $435M.

 ## Business Activities